 1) It starts with the way you clean shoes

-Simple cleaning with a damp cloth removes the daily dirt and prevents them from sticking onto the toe box, welt, vamp, and the other outer parts.
-Often the dried dirt will stain the shoe or damage the surface material when rubbed off with force.
+All you need is a damp cloth to remove daily dirt and prevent them from sticking onto the toe box, welt, vamp, and the other outer parts.
+Rubbing off dried dirt often stains and damages surface material.

-Using a horsehair brush, the friction from the brush heats up the conditioner’s ingredients and brings out a nice shine.
+Let the friction when using a horsehair brush heat up the conditioner’s ingredients to bring out a nice shine.
 Buffing will help restore shoes back to their original luster.
-Shiny!

-You might be tempted to toss them in the washer.
-This may not be advisable as glued linings may not be good when soaked and spun even under the least spin possible.
+Never toss leather shoes in the washer.
+Their glued linings may not be good when soaked and spun.

 Gently scrubbing with a suede brush helps remove surface dirt and prevent it from growing on your shoe.
 It also gets rid of deep-seated dust and fine particles.
 Doing this regularly will keep revitalizing the footwear and give you vibrant-looking pair of suede.